 We denote $X\times_SY$ by $Z$.
-Let $P$ be a smooth quasi-projective $Y$-scheme containing $Z$ as a closed subscheme; we denote by $i:Z\to Y$ and $p:P\to Y$ the corresponding morphisms.
-We can assume that $P$ is everywhere of some dimension $d'$ over $Y$.
+Let $P$ be a smooth $Y$-scheme containing $Z$ as a closed subscheme; we denote by $i:Z\to P$ and $p:P\to Y$ the corresponding morphisms.
+We can assume that $P$ is equidimensional and everywhere of some dimension $d$ over $Y$.